Tirthaj/E-cigarette-Prevention/README.md

 # Prajwal Desai G01321938

 This project consists of Two parts;
-# 1. Object Detection Part
+# 1. Object Recognition Part
 # 2. Augmented Reality Part

 The project works as follows;